mpilone/hazelcastmq/README.md

 the [Spring Framework's](http://www.springsource.org/spring-framework) JmsTemplate or [Apache Camel's](http://camel.apache.org/) JMS Component.

-HazelcastMQ also contains HazelcastMQ Stomper which is a STOMP [stomp](http://stomp.github.com) server which maps all SEND and SUBSCRIBE commands to JMS producers and consumers.
+HazelcastMQ also contains HazelcastMQ Stomper which is a [STOMP](http://stomp.github.com) server which maps all SEND and SUBSCRIBE commands to JMS producers and consumers.
 This allows non-Java components (such as C, C++, Python, Ruby, etc.) to interact with the MQ capabilities of HazelcastMQ.
 While Stomper was specifically written for HazelcastMQ as the JMS provider, it should work with any JMS provider.
 Stomper is not